 On Dec.
-23, 2022, the Agency for Natural Resources and Energy, METI decided to aim for a non-fossil ratio of electricity used by electric furnace manufacturers in FY2030 to be 59%; a measure based on the Revised Energy Conservation Act.
-Targeting some business operators, the chemical industry (petrochemical and soda industries) and paper industry aim for a non-fossil ratio of externally procured electricity to be 59%.
-The demand side also aims for a non-fossil power ratio in the energy mix mentioned in the 6th basic energy plan.
-Business operators increase a non-fossil ratio of externally procured electricity by offsite PPA (Power Purchase Agreement) for solar power, etc., direct purchase of certificate, and so on.
+23rd, 2022, the Agency for Natural Resources and Energy (ANRE) of the Ministry of Economy, Trade and Industry (METI) decided to aim for a non-fossil ratio of electricity used by electric furnace manufacturers in FY2030 to be 59%; a measure based on the Revised Energy Conservation Act.
+ANRE sets a standard for a non-fossil ratio of externally procured electricity at 59% for some business operators of the chemical industry (petrochemical and soda industries) and paper industry.The demand side also aims for a non-fossil power ratio in the energy mix stated in the 6th Basic Energy Plan.
+Business operators will promote a non-fossilization of externally procured electricity through offsite PPA (Power Purchase Agreement) for solar power, etc. and direct purchase of certificate, and so on.

-This was decided on Dec.
-23, 2022 by the Working Group on Classification Standards for Plants and Other Facilities, Energy Efficiency and Conservation Subcommittee, Advisory Committee for Natural Resources and Energy (advisory body of METI).
 This will be reported at the Energy Efficiency and Conservation Subcommittee scheduled in February toward enforcement of the Revised Energy Conservation Act on April 1.

 The Revised Energy Conservation Act established in June 2022 puts an emphasis on shift to non-fossil energy by business operators.
 It demands a higher use ratio of non-fossil energy as to energy used at the factories, etc. In addition, it demands business operators greater than a certain scale to prepare a medium- and long-term plan for shift to non-fossil energy.